MLstate/opalang/README.md

 point you to the packages you may install to fix them (although those may depend on your distribution). make needs to be GNU make.

-The main dependency of OPA is OCaml 3.12.
+The main dependency of Opa is OCaml 3.12.
 In case your distribution doesn't provide a recent enough version, or if you miss some other dependencies, you can use the `installation_helper.sh` script, which automates the download and installation of our dependencies.
 Try